-On January 2, 2025, the Committee on House Administration, Subcommittee on Oversight (Oversight Subcommittee) and the House Committee on Judiciary, Subcommittee on the Administrative State, Regulatory Reform, and Antitrust released a report examining federal law enforcement's investigation into the individual(s) who planted both pipe bombs.
-According to the report, the Oversight Subcommittee "sent letters to the major cell carriers" to verify D'Antuono's testimony and to "confirm whether they provided corrupted cell tower data to the FBI or whether the FBI contacted the [major] cell carriers to inform them that . . . [the] data was corrupted."
+According to a January 2, 2025 House report, the Committee on House Administration, Subcommittee on Oversight "sent letters to the major cell carriers" to verify D'Antuono's testimony and to "confirm whether they provided corrupted cell tower data to the FBI or whether the FBI contacted the [major] cell carriers to inform them that . . . [the] data was corrupted."
 In response to these letters, all three major cell carriers reportedly indicated that they neither provided corrupted data to the FBI nor received any notification from the FBI of any issues accessing the data.
-11
+On October 16, 2024, the House Subcommittee sent the FBI a letter requesting information on whether the FBI "received 'corrupted' data from one of the major cell carrier companies" and what steps the FBI took in response.
+According to the Subcommittee's report, the FBI had not responded to that letter.

-In order to better understand Verizon's interactions with the FBI and other federal law enforcement regarding the pipe bomb investigation, we request that you provide the following information:
+In order to better understand how the FBI used cellular data in its investigation of the pipe bombs discovered on January 6, 2021, we request that you provide the following information: